ISAITB/docs-services/source/common/index.rst

     or for all services' :ref:`getModuleDefinition<messaging__operations__getModuleDefinition>` operation.

 The use cases for such metadata are varied.
-For example using the ``TestSessionIdentifier`` could be interesting for logging purposes if you would want to match the identifiers used within the test bed itself.
+For example using the ``TestSessionIdentifier`` could be interesting for logging purposes if you would want to match the identifiers used within the Test Bed itself.
 On the other hand using the ``TestCaseIdentifier`` and ``TestStepIdentifier`` could prove useful if your service uses them to determine the operations to carry out (e.g. a data generation template defined as a resource within the test service).